Rahul1097/Movie_Collection_app/README.md

 # Movie_Collection_app
-An app to store movie collection-Add, remove, find and display movies.
+A python application to store movie collection-Add, remove, find and display movies.

-**Features:**
+# Features:

 1. _Add new movies to collection_